zarf-dev/proposals/0048-schema-update-process/README.md

 As a package creator, I want to update my package definition to the v1beta1 schema, so I run `zarf dev upgrade-schema` with a zarf.yaml in my current directory and it creates the converted package definition in a file called zarf-v1beta1.yaml.

+#### Story 4

+As a Zarf maintainer, I want to introduce a new API version so that I can deprecate fields, add new required fields, and rename fields in the current package schema.
+I want the process to do this to be straightforward.

 ### Risks and Mitigations

 <!--